fibrous-tendencies/GH_WebSockets/README.md

 - **Update** - Boolean flag for receiving updates (Defaults to *True*).
 Attach a boolean toggle or button to prevent downstream updates.

 >[!NOTE]
 >**`Receive`** is receiving messages in the background even though it is not updating the downstream components.
 If multiple messages have been sent back to the receive component from the server while **Update** is set to false, setting it to true will update the ouptput with the *last* message sent back to grasshopper.
+I.e. It is not queing the messages.